Paxa/light_record/README.md

 #### `scope.light_records_each`

 Other method: `.light_records_each`, it will utilize `stream: true` feature from mysql2 client.
-So it will initialize objects one by one for every interation:
+So it will initialize objects one by one for every interaction:

 ```ruby
 User.limit(1_000_000).light_records_each do |user|